-AEROTROPOLIS AREA COORDINATING METROPOLITAN DISTRICT RECONCILIATION OF THE STATEMENTS OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2022
+AEROTROPOLIS AREA COORDINATING METROPOLITAN DISTRICT RECONCILIATION OF THE STATEMENTS OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF THE GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES YEAR ENDED DECEMBER 31, 2023

-Net Change in Fund Balances - Total Governmental Funds

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
-In the statement of activities, capital outlay is not reported as an expenditure.
-However, the statement of activities will report as depreciation expense, the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
-Therefore, this is the amount of capital related activity in the current period.
+Net Change in Fund Balances - Total Governmental Funds \$ (3,239,219) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+In the statement of activities capital outlay is not reported as an expenditure.
+However, the statement of activities will report as depreciation expense the allocation of the cost of any depreciable asset over the estimated useful life of the asset.
+Therefore, this is the amount of capital outlay, depreciation and dedication of capital assets to other governments, in the current period period.
+Capital Outlay Dedication of Capital Assets to Other Governments Depreciation Expense 119,288,643 114,186,291) (6,770) Changes in Net Position of Governmental Activities \$ 1,856,363

-Capital Outlay 70,159,890

-Dedication of Capital Assets to Other Governments (70,159,890)

-Depreciation Expense (6,770)